webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 3. Back on your **dashboard**, scroll down to find the **Public Collections** section

-    If you don’t have any public collections yet, click the asterisk icon :octicons-key-asterisk-16: on the right side to see all your collections
+    If you don’t have any public collections yet, click the asterisk icon :bootstrap-asterisk: on the right side to see all your collections

-    1. Click the edit button :octicons-pencil-16: on a collection, then in the **Sharing** tab change its visibility to **Public** and save
+    1. Click the edit button :bootstrap-pencil: on a collection, then in the **Sharing** tab change its visibility to **Public** and save

     2. Repeat as needed

-    3. Press the globe icon on the right side :octicons-globe-16: to see all your public collections
+    3. Press the globe icon :bootstrap-globe2: on the right side to see all your public collections

 4. Click on “**Visit Public Collections Gallery**”, and now you can share your gallery with the world!